FAQ for Libraries on the IMLS Project

 Q: How long can current participants keep using their phone number?

 A: If your number is in active use and you haven’t exhausted your allocated budget, then you can keep using your number through July of 2024 (when our IMLS grant ends).
-Upon request to our team, active projects that have been released to the public can keep using their number through the end of 2024.
-We are not yet sure if we will be able to support any numbers in 2025, but there is a decent chance we can support a few projects another six months or so.
-You can also transfer your rented phone number to an account that you pay for, most likely using Twilio Studio (if you’re interested in this option, please email us for advice).
+Upon request to our team, active projects that have been released to the public can keep using their number and Hive account through the end of 2024.
+We are not yet confident that we will be able to support any numbers in 2025; we plan to decide circa October of 2024.
+Some projects can be rebuilt using alternate tools (like Twilio studio), and use the same phone number once you start paying for it directly (this involves a fairly lengthy registration process with Twilio).
+The skills learned to use Hive are somewhat transferrable to Twilio Studio, but not entirely.
+If you’re interested in these longer-term possibilities, please email us for advice.

 More to come!